cesaraustralia/DynamicGrids.jl/README.md

 is a regular array.
 This may be useful running simulations manually with `step!`.

+### Grid contents

-Usually grids contain values of `Number`, but other types are possible, such as `SArray`, `FieldVector` or other custom structs.
+Often grids contain simple values of some kind of `Number`, but other types are possible, such as `SArray`, `FieldVector` or other custom structs.
 Grids are updated by `Rule`s that are run for every cell, at every timestep.

+NOTE: Grids of mutable objects (e.g `Array` or any `mutable struct` have undefined behaviour.
+DynamicGrids.jl does not `deepcopy` grids between frames as it is expensive, so successive frames will contain the same objects.
+Mutable objects will not work at all on GPUs, and are relatively slow on CPUs.
+Instead, use regular immutable structs and `StaticArrays.jl` if you need arrays.
+Update them using `@set` from Setfield.jl or Accessors.jl, and generally use functional programming approaches over object-oriented ones.

+### Init

 The `init` grid/s contain whatever initialisation data is required to start a simulation: the array type, size and element type, as well as providing the